3D printing and digital manufacturing. Is the future of design here?

 Another potential issue is that of copyright protection; if today to replicate somebody else’s product requires some kind of industrial plant (which nevertheless doesn’t totally prevent unauthorized copying, as we all know), tomorrow everyone who’ll possess the geometric model of an item (maybe illegally downloaded from the internet) and a 3D printer could potentially “hack” a product, whether a table lamp or a gun, replicating it ad lib.

-To see advantages or dangers in this scenario also depends on personal opinions and ethical views.
+Pros and cons of this scenario also depend on personal opinions and ethical views.
 Anyway – whether 3D printing will prove capable to enhance creativity and provide new opportunities to open-minded designers, or it will become just an instrument subservient to the needs of big companies – it will be something we will all have to reckon with very, very soon.